FelixSchladt/typst-dhbw-template/acronym-lib.typ

 // Display acronym in the plural form.
 Expands it if used for the first time.
 #let acrpl(acronym, link: true) = {
-  acr(acronym, plural: true, link: link)
+  gls(acronym, plural: true, link: link)
 }

 // Print an index of all the acronyms and their definitions.